documentation

 • Record type: CNAME

-• Value: The DNS name of the VPC endpoint you created in Create a VPC Endpoint.
+• Value: The DNS name of the VPC endpoint you created in Step 2: Create an AWS VPC endpoint.

 You can look up the DNS name on the Endpoint details page in the DNS names section.